marchetti2/aws-node-serverless-upload-presigned-url/README.md

 This Serverless example application shows how to upload image to S3 using signed URLs, API Gateway and Lambda.

-The approach allows you to upload directly to Amazon S3 using a predefined URL.
+This approach allows you to upload directly to Amazon S3 using a predefined URL.
 This offloads all the bandwidth and compute requirements away from your application, and instead relies on the massive scalability of S3.

+Project structure:

 ```bash
 .